Version 1.0 — Published 2026

 AI's benefits are concentrating.
 This is the expected outcome of building AI to maximize returns for shareholders.

 Five companies control 71% of the world's AI compute, up from 63% eighteen months earlier.
 US private AI investment reached $285.9 billion in 2025.
-The Global South received a rounding error.
+The rest of the world received a rounding error.

 Epoch AI 2025; Stanford HAI 2026 AI Index